Sage222/SageGSlide/README.md

 Click Add Users → Enter your Google email.
 Click Save & Continue.

-Step 8: Install PIP on your PC.
+Install PIP on your PC.
 Run 'cmd' as admin on your PC. ensure python is working properly by running
 "Python --version"
 Run "python -m pip install --upgrade pip"

-Step 9: Download the Google Photos APIs pip install --upgrade google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client
+Download the Google Photos APIs pip install --upgrade google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client

-Step 10" Install Pillow
+Install Pillow
 Run "python -m pip install pillow"

+Installer Tkinter
+Run "python -m pip install tk"

-Step 10: Modify SageGSlide.py with your JSON file (LINE 36) and any other config changes you like and save.
+Modify SageGSlide.py with your CLIENT SECRET JSON file and any other config changes you like and save.

-Step 11:  Run SageGSlide.py.
+Run "python SageGSlide.py".
 It will launch a browser for your to authenticate.
-(This should only happen once as it will then save a token).
+(This should only happen once as it will then save a local token to the same path as the py file.).

-Step 12: Enjoy!
+Enjoy!

 Changelog 1.01 8/2/2025